JJBR13/Justin-Brown-milestone-project-3/TEST.md

 - The website was tested in Chrome on mobile and tablet.

 - All tested devices were consistent across browsers.

+## Browser Compatibility

+- This site was tested on Chrome, Microsoft Edge, and Firefox on desktop.

+- The website was tested in Chrome on mobile and tablet.

+- All tested devices were consistent across browsers.

 ## Responsivity

+- Escape Gaming Reviews, is made easily accessible on all devices with help from the Materialize framework.
+Test through Google Developer Tools, on devices:
+    - iPhone SE
+    - iPhone XR
+    - Pixel 5
+    - Samsung S8+
+    - iPad Mini
+    - iPad Air

+- The site was also tested for full responsive functionality manually on the below devices:
+    - Razor Blade 15
+    - Galaxy Fold Z3
+    - ASUS ZenScreen

 ## Issues/ Bugs Found & Resolved